RFleet3/RFleet3/README.md

 - 👋 Hi, I’m @RFleet3
 - 👀 I’m interested in gaming, anime, tech!
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Java and Python
 - 💞️ I’m looking to collaborate on learning regular expressions
 - 📫 How to reach me rfleet3@gmail.com